Red Sox vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has hit safely in two straight games.
+- Diaz will look for his third straight game with a hit in this contest.
 In his last five games he is batting .227 with a double, a home run, two walks and an RBI.

 Diaz Recent Games